-This study involves the analysis of an existing or proposed intersection in order to develop a specific conceptual design recommendation in accordance with the HSIPG that can be utilized in preparing plans for the construction of a new or modified inter-section.
-This analysis may include geometric improvements to improve the safety.
+This study involves the analysis of an existing or proposed intersection in order to develop a specific conceptual design recommendation in accordance with the HSIP that can be used in preparing plans for the construction of a new or modified intersection.
+This analysis may include geometric improvements to improve safety.